 1. On the back of the TP-Link Nano Router, underneath the MAC barcode, there is an SSID and a Password.
 The C-Series driver is capable of powering the TP-Link Nano Router via the USB port, provided that the external 12V power socket of the driver is not used.
+Note that if the loop configuration is close to the amplifier's power limit, drawing additional power for an external device may impact headroom.
+If you see the driver show power limit, try powering the router from a battery pack or external power supply.
 Plug the USB cable into the C-Series Driver but do not yet plug the Ethernet cable into the driver.

-- 2. On your wireless enabled device, look for the SSID in the list of available wireless networks.
-Select this SSID and your device will ask for the password.
-Enter the password on the back of the router. - 3.
-To check that the connection between your device and the TP-Link Nano Router is working, open up a browser window in your device and in the address bar (where you enter a web address such as www.google.com) enter the numbers 192.168.0.254.
-You should be asked for a username and a password.
+- 2. On your wireless enabled device, look for the SSID in the list of available wireless networks. the router. - 3.
+To check that the connection between your device and the TP-Link Nano Router is working, open up a browser window in your device and in the address bar (where you enter a web a username and a password.
 Enter "admin" for both.
 You should then see the TP-Link Nano Router control panel screen. - 4.
 Plug in the Ethernet cable from the driver into the TP-Link Nano Router.
 The driver front panel should display the IP address that the router has assigned to the driver on the LCD display for 5 seconds.
-If you miss this, the IP address of the driver is available by navigating to the network screen. - Now in the address bar of your browser, enter the IP address that you read from the driver.
+If you miss this, the IP address of the driver is available by navigating to the driver status screen. - 5.
+Now in the address bar of your browser, enter the IP address that you read from the driver.
 You should see the web interface of the C Series driver.
 N.B.
 Login details are in section 8.